 To prevent soreness, warm up and stretch before the race.
 Afterward, take the time for a good cool-down.
 You should also make sure to foam roll after the race.

 If You Are in Decent Shape But Exercise Sporadically

 If you don’t exercise regularly, but you are still in decent shape, you should be good to run the 5k without training or with little training.
 However, you’ll likely be better off if you decide to use the run/walk method.

 This means walking a designated amount of time and running a designated amount of time.
-The Galloway method is the most popular run/walk method, so you might want to try figuring out what amount of time to spend walking/running for his method.
+The Galloway method is the most popular run/walk method.
+Try figuring out what amount of time to spend walking/running for this method.

 Galloway uses something called the magic mile.
 Even if you only have a couple of days before your 5k, you can figure this out.
 Warm-up with a slow one-mile run, do a few acceleration-gliders, and then push yourself as hard as possible for one mile.

 For example, let’s say that your magic mile is around 12 minutes.
-You can either run 60 seconds and then walk 30 seconds and keep up this rhythm for the rest of the race.
+You can either run 60 seconds and then walk 30 seconds and keep up this rhythm for the entire race.
 Or you can make the numbers even: run 30 seconds, walk 30 seconds.

-By using a run/walk method, you’ll help yourself avoid tiring out at the end of the race, and you’re making your walking more intentional.
+By using a run/walk method, you’ll help yourself avoid tiring out at the end of the race.
+Run/walk makes your walking more intentional.
 It’s better to start this early in the race because you’ll be fatigued if you try to run the entire race.

 If You Almost Never Exercise

 When you haven’t been exercising, or it’s rare when you do, you might want to consider sitting the race out.
 If you try to run, you might injure yourself, and you’ll definitely be sore and overdo it.